infinitered/nsfwjs/README.md

 $ yarn add nsfwjs
 ```

-For script tags add `<script type="text/javascript" src="https://unpkg.com/nsfwjs"></script>`.
+For script tags include all the bundles as shown [here](#browserify).
 Then simply access the nsfwjs global variable.
 This requires that you've already imported TensorFlow.js as well.

 #### Host your own model

 The magic that powers NSFWJS is the [NSFW detection model](https://github.com/gantman/nsfw_model).
-By default, this node module is pulling from my S3, but I make no guarantees that I'll keep that download link available forever.
-It's best for the longevity of your project that you download and host your own version of [the model files](https://github.com/infinitered/nsfwjs/tree/master/example/nsfw_demo/public/model).
-You can then pass the relative URL to your hosted files in the `load` function.
-If you can come up with a way to bundle the model into the NPM package, I'd love to see a PR to this repo!
+By default, the models are bundled into this package.
+But you may want to host the models on your own server to reduce bundle size by loading them as raw binary files or to host your own custom model.
+If you want to host your own version of [the model files](https://github.com/infinitered/nsfwjs/tree/master/models), you can do so by following the steps below.
+You can then pass the relative URL to your hosted files in the `load` function along with the `options` if necessary.

 Here is how to install the default model on a website:

-1. Download the project directly into a subdomain such as labs.site.com: `git clone https://github.com/infinitered/nsfwjs.git`.
-Do not download it as a zip file or manually; this is important.
+1. Download the project by either cloning `git clone https://github.com/infinitered/nsfwjs.git` or download zip. **_If downloading as zip does not work use cloning._**
-2. Retrieve the URL (example: https://labs.site.com/nsfwjs/example/nsfw_demo/public/quant_nsfw_mobilenet/) and put it into `nsfwjs.load('<url>')`.
+2. Extract the `models` folder from the root of the project and drop it in the `public` directory of your web application to serve them as static files along side your website.
+(You can host it anywhere such as on a s3 bucket as long as you can access it via URL).
-3. It should work normally by launching `node server`.
+3. Retrieve the URL and put it into `nsfwjs.load()`.
+For example: `nsfwjs.load(https://yourwebsite.com/models/mobilenet_v2/model.json)`.

 ## Run the Examples

 ### Tensorflow.js in the browser

-The demo that powers https://nsfwjs.com/ is available in the `nsfw_demo` example folder.
+The demo that powers https://nsfwjs.com/ is available in the `examples/nsfw_demo` folder.

 To run the demo, run `yarn prep` which will copy the latest code into the demo.
 After that's done, you can `cd` into the demo folder and run with `yarn start`.